Homicide in Chicago 1870-1930

 Trial Judge Kavanaugh

-Jury verdict Yes
+Jury Verdict Yes

-Outcome of Grand Jury decision Indictment, other homicide, homicide unspecified
+Outcome of Grand Jury Decision Indictment, other homicide, homicide unspecified